passportxyz/passport-scorer/SETUP.md

 Update the `NEXT_PUBLIC_PASSPORT_SCORER_ALCHEMY_API_KEY` varaible to an Alchemy API key you own.
 If you don't have one, you can create one for free [here](https://docs.alchemy.com/reference/api-overview)

-4. Run and build the `Dockerfile`.
+4. Run and build the `Dockerfile` from the root directory.
 The first time you run this, it will take a while to build the Docker images.

 ```